Peter Marsh Chase

 The Peter Marsh Chase is a Grade 2 National Hunt chase in Great Britain which is open to horses aged five years or older.
 It is run at Haydock Park over a distance of about 3 miles 1½ furlongs (3 miles 1 furlong and 125 yards, or 5,144 metres), and during its running there are nineteen fences to be jumped.
 It is a limited handicap race, and it is scheduled to take place each year in January.
 It was first run in 1981.

+In April 2023 the British Horseracing Authority announced that the race would become a full weight-range Premier Handicap from the 2023/24 season.